tylerpcarter/inls161/_posts/2016-07-18-presentation-basics.md

 ---
 layout: post
-title: "From data to database"
+title: "Presentation Basics"
-category: Data
+category: Present
 tags:
-- database
-- tables
-- queries
-- SQL
+- powerpoint
-- MySQL
+- reveal.js
-- Bash
+- presentations
-- scripting
+- Tufte
 ---

 Today we're going to talk about what is wrong with presentations and presentation software as they have come to be used.